hdvtec/Dir_Sync/README.md

 A program that synchronizes two folders: source and replica.
 It maintain a full, identical copy of source folder at replica folder.
-All events are logged into a file and console and run periodically.
+All events are logged into a file and console.
+The program runs periodically.

 ## Authors